this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - ton_mile_2_value
      - ton miles for round trip of depth before coring started (Integer or Float)

-This function calculates ton miles of work done during a coring opertion.
+This function calculates ton-miles of work done during a coring operation.
 The function takes in two value inputs(Integers or Floats).
-The function returns a float for the calculated ton miles.
+The function returns a float for the calculated ton-miles.

 .. code:: python